DataDog/documentation/content/en/continuous_integration/setup_tests/ruby.md

 ## Instrumenting your Cucumber tests

-Cucumber integration traces executions of scenarios and steps when using the `cucumber` framework.
+The Cucumber integration traces executions of scenarios and steps when using the `cucumber` framework.

 To activate your integration: